 Spain’s deputy PM hospitalised in intensive care

-Spain's deputy prime minister, Alfredo Perez Rubalcaba, is in intensive care in hospital with an infection caused by a prostate biopsy which had ruled out cancer, officials said Tuesday.
+Spain's deputy prime minister, Alfredo Perez Rubalcaba, is in intensive care in hospital suffering from a fever caused by a urinary tract infection, an official said Tuesday.

 Rubalcaba, 59, had gone to Madrid’s Gregorio Maranon hospital Sunday suffering from a high fever, which he believed was caused by a cold, said a government spokeswoman.

-The government spokeswoman said that Rubalcaba, who is also the interior minister and is one of the most powerful men in government and is considered a likely successor to Prime Minister Jose Luis Rodriguez Zapatero.
+Rubalcaba, who is also the interior minister, is one of the most powerful men in government and is considered a likely successor to Prime Minister Jose Luis Rodriguez Zapatero.

 The biopsy had ruled out prostate cancer, an interior ministry statement said.